 The Paper Technology Foundation Board of Trustees will continue to challenge our faculty while providing assistance to augment and enhance the pulp and paper programs by reflecting critical needs of the industry, by adding value to the degrees offered by the University, and by enhancing the reputation of the programs over the coming years.

-We have proudly offered fifty-four years of support for the students studying Paper Engineering.
-In recent years, PTF has been supporting Chemical Engineers with minors in Paper Engineering.
-PTF has supported a number of PCI Graduate students thru a quasi-endowment dedicated to graduate thesis support.
+We have proudly offered fifty-six years of support for the students studying Paper Science and Paper Engineering.
+In recent years, the department has eliminated the Paper Science curriculum and focused entirely on Paper Engineering.
+PTF continues to support a number of ChP Graduate students thru a quasi-endowment dedicated to graduate thesis research support.

 Our Foundation continues its excellent support for Western Michigan University, the College of Engineering and Applied Sciences and specifically the Department of Chemical and Paper Engineering.